Introduction

 Unsweetened cocoa powder is somewhat lacking in the vitamin department, but it more than makes up for that in its mineral content.
 It contains the following micro-nutrients per 100 grams:

 Most commercial chocolate products are high in sugar.
-Milk chocolate and candy bars often contain more sugar than cocoa, which negates many of the potential health benefits.
+Milk chocolate and candy bars often contain way more sugar than cocoa, which negates all of the potential health benefits.
+Even most "dark" chocolates are just candy bars in disguise.
+Legally, "dark" chocolate has to hit a minimum of a mere 43% cocoa solids.

 Caffeine & Theobromine Content